Gurpartap/statemachine-go/Readme.md

 >
 > – [John Gall (1975)](https://en.wikipedia.org/wiki/John_Gall_(author)#Gall.27s_law)

+StateMachine is simple in its specification, DSL, and internal implementation.
+And it works.
+There are no plans to introduce advanced FSM features such as regions, submachines, history based transitions, join, fork, etc., unless there's a simple way to do so without affecting the rest of the implementation.
+Well, submachines have already been implemented (partially and is in flux).

-Performance is a fairly significant factor when considering the use of a third party package.
+Performance is generally a significant factor when considering the use of a third party package.
 However, an API that I can actually code and design in my mind, ahead of using it, is just as important to me.

 StateMachine's API design and developer productivity take precedence over its benchmark numbers (especially when compared to a bare metal switch